lljsnsnm-alt/multivariate-household-power-forecasting/README.md

 This repository contains a multivariate time series forecasting project for household electric power consumption.

-The task is to use the past 90 days of multivariate features to predict the future global active power consumption for two forecasting horizons:
+The task is to use the past 90 days of multivariate features to predict future global active power consumption for two forecasting horizons:

 - Short-term forecasting: 90 days
 - Long-term forecasting: 365 days